Donald Trump sued for defamation by adult film actress Daniels

-NEW YORK (Reuters) - The adult film actress Stormy Daniels on Monday filed a defamation lawsuit against U.S. President Donald Trump over a recent tweet that Daniels said falsely attacked her truthfulness.
+NEW YORK, April 30 (Reuters) - The adult film actress Stormy Daniels on Monday filed a defamation lawsuit against U.S. President Donald Trump over a recent tweet that Daniels said falsely attacked her truthfulness.

 Daniels, whose real name is Stephanie Clifford, filed her lawsuit in Manhattan federal court over an April 18 tweet by Trump, concerning a sketch of a man that Daniels said had threatened her in 2011.